 Many applicants forget the second half of this eligibility statement and expect to be accepted as Fellow simply upon completion of fifteen years as a geoscientist.
-This is not the case, and Council rejects applications where prominence in the field of geoscientific practice is not clearly evident.
-In order to provide better advice on the eligibility criteria, the Council of AIG has developed and updated the following expanded set of guidelines, which were ratified at the Council Meeting on 20th May, 2003.
+This is not the case, and the Board rejects applications where prominence in the field of geoscientific practice is not clearly evident.
+In order to provide better advice on the eligibility criteria, the Board of AIG has developed and updated the following expanded set of guidelines, which were ratified at the then AIG Council Meeting on 20th May, 2003.

 All applications for Fellowship, including Membership upgrades, should be made via AIG’s online application system at https://www.aig.org.au/membership/.

-Applicants for Fellowship of the Australian Institute of Geoscientists (FAIG) should provide evidence to Council of their contributions in any aspect of the geoscience profession with respect to at least one of the following three criteria.
+Applicants for Fellowship of the Australian Institute of Geoscientists (FAIG) should provide evidence to the Board of their contributions in any aspect of the geoscience profession with respect to at least one of the following three criteria.

 Applicants should note that the proposers must attest to knowledge of the applicants experience for a minimum of 15 years between them.